prominenceai/deepstream-services-library/docs/overview.md

 * **Minimum** - triggers when the count of detected objects in a frame fails to meet a specified minimum number.
 Once per-frame at most.
 * **Maximum** - triggers when the count of detected objects in a frame exceeds a specified maximum number.
 Once per-frame at most.
 * **Range** - triggers when the count of detected objects falls within a specified lower and upper range.
 Once per-frame at most.
-* **Smallest** - triggers on the smallest object by area if one or more objecst is detected.
+* **Smallest** - triggers on the smallest object by area if one or more objects are detected.
 Once per-frame at most.
-* **Largest** - triggers on the largets object by area if one or more objects is detected.
+* **Largest** - triggers on the largest object by area if one or more objects are detected.
 Once per-frame at most.
 * **Custom** - allows the client to provide a callback function that implements a custom "Check for Occurrence".

 Triggers have optional, settable criteria and filters: